iluvcapra/pycmx/README.md

 ## Features

-* The major variations of the CMX3600, the standard, "File32" and "File128"
+* The major variations of the CMX 3600: the standard, "File32" and "File128"
   formats are automatically detected and properly read.
 * Preserves relationship between events and individual edits/clips.
 * Remark or comment fields with common recognized forms are read and